Yahias/CoinAPI-Downloader/Task_one_API_downloader/readme.md

 ### CoinAPI Downloader

-#### This Script is for fetching the historical data from cryptocurrencies from CoinAPI.io since the January 1st of 2016.
+#### This Script is for fetching the historical data for cryptocurrencies from CoinAPI.io since the January 1st of 2016.
 #### List of cryptocurrencies: [Bitcoin (BTC), Ethereum (ETH), Ripple (XRP),Litecoin (LTC) ]
 #### Input variables:
     - cryptocurrency code example : Bitcoin --> BTC